opensovereigncloud/FeOS/README.md

 For detailed information on contributing to FeOS, including development guidelines, setup instructions, and coding standards, please refer to our [Developer Documentation](docs/development.md).
 This document provides all the necessary information for developers to understand the codebase, contribute effectively, and collaborate with the FeOS community.

 ## Installation and Setup
-Just download the Unified Kernel Image (UKI) from the [Releases](releases) page and boot them with UEFI.
-You can do that in a VM by providing the UKI as a Kernel, via PXE boot or [boot from USB stick](docs/boot-image/uki.md).
+Just download the Unified Kernel Image (UKI) from the [Releases](https://github.com/maltej/feos/releases) page and boot it with UEFI.
+You can do that in a VM by providing the UKI as a Kernel, via PXE boot or [boot from USB stick](docs/boot-image/uki.md#boot-from-usb-stick).

 ## Use Cases
 **Multi-Tenant Environments**: Ideal for environments requiring strong isolation between different tenants' workloads.